Who Attends Short Programs?

 DDA Account #004632424694 (MIT Incoming Wire).

-Contract/Purchase Orders: Registrants whose tuition is to be covered by a government contract or company purchase order should notify us immediately.
+Contract/Purchase Orders: Registrants whose payment is to be covered by a government contract or company purchase order should notify us immediately.
 The purchase order paperwork is due no later than two weeks after acceptance or six weeks before the program, whichever is earlier, to firstname.lastname@example.org.
 If a contract or purchase order is not received by the specific date, the registrant may submit a letter of authorization for payment.
 Enrollment cannot be guaranteed without receipt of a purchase order or a letter of authorization.
 Each purchase order or letter of authorization should include the name of the registrant as well as the program name for which the payment is intended.
 All purchase orders and government contracts should have prepayment authorization to ensure that payment is received prior to the course.
 Participants whose invoices remain unpaid seven business days prior to the course start will be removed with applicable cancellation penalties.

 If you previously completed an MIT Professional Education Short Programs course and need a letter verifying this, please contact us.